pa2si/portfolio-projects/README.md

-v 0.1.37
+v 0.1.38

 new:

-- css for bg image in hero now: height: 100svh;
-  max-height: -webkit-fill-available;
-  background-size: cover
+- Image component in UdemyCourseCards now now has priority prop

   - class of h-svh not anymore